dasniko/testcontainers-keycloak/README.md

 String adminPassword = keycloak.getAdminPassword();
 ```

-with these properties, you can create a `org.keycloak.admin.client.Keycloak` (Keycloak admin client, 3rd party dependency from Keycloak project) object to connect to the container and do optional further configuration:
+with these properties, you can create e.g. a custom `org.keycloak.admin.client.Keycloak` object to connect to the container and do optional further configuration:

 ```java
 Keycloak keycloakAdminClient = KeycloakBuilder.builder()